Arm yourself with the knowledge to be confident in the gym, the skill to understand any workout design, and the power to crush any challenge.

 Don’t Soldiers already work out everyday?

 Yes.
-You see, Army PT is the same one-size-fits-all “fast food fitness” sold to us on late-night TV infomercials.
+You see, Army Physical Readiness Training (PRT) is the same one-size-fits-all “fast food fitness” sold to us on late-night TV infomercials.
 You can get on that bus and it will take you somewhere, but you’re not the one driving.
 Eventually you’ll get dropped off and it probably won’t be where you wanted to go.
 It probably won’t even be the place you thought you were going.
 This is because you have to get on and get off at the same place as everyone else.

+Yes.
 In combat everything is broken down into hasty and deliberate action.
 Hasty action is defensive in nature and often taken in response to an event in order to win despite the enemy’s terms.

 “I have to take an APFT, so I guess I better workout.”